ericsonga/APCSAReview/_sources/HiddenFiles/topic-7-9-toggle-write-code.rst

         Write code to define the ``removeZeros`` method.
 This function should take in an ArrayList of integers ``listOfNums`` and delete all of the zeros.
 For example, ``{3, 0, 5, 0}`` would change into ``{3, 5}``.
         ~~~~
-        import java.util.List;
         import java.util.ArrayList;

-        public class ListTest {
+        public class ListTest
+        {

-            public static void removeZeros(ArrayList<Integer> listOfNums) {
+            public static void removeZeros(ArrayList<Integer> listOfNums)
+            {
                 // YOUR CODE HERE

-                // HINT: When you delete an element, the indexes of the following elements shift!
+                // HINT: When you delete an element, the indexes of the following elements
+                // shift!
                 // That means you CANNOT use an enhanced for loop
-                // And it also means you need to carefully handle when you increment your index variable
+                // And it also means you need to carefully handle when you increment your
+                // index variable

             }

-            public static void main(String[] args) {
+            public static void main(String[] args)
+            {

                 ArrayList<Integer> list;
                 list = new ArrayList<Integer>();